tobym/pom/README.md

 -----------

 The pom utility counts down for 25 minutes as you work on a task.
-It will give an audible alert at 5 and 0 minutes if `say` is in the path and executable.
+It will give an audible alert at 5 and 0 minutes if `say` or `espeak` is in the path and executable.

 `-l [logfile]`
     If provided, log the completed task and timestamp to `logfile`.
 The